apache/spark/docs/web-ui.md

 </p>
 Clicking the 'Details' link on the bottom displays the logical plans and the physical plan, which illustrate how Spark parses, analyzes, optimizes and performs the query.
-Steps in the physical plan subject to whole stage code generation optimization, are prefixed by a star and report the code generation id, for example: "*(1) LocalTableScan"
+Steps in the physical plan subject to whole stage code generation optimization, are prefixed by a star followed by the code generation id, for example: '*(1) LocalTableScan'

 ### SQL metrics